2017 Camp NAWIC

 Prior to commencement of Camp, each girl is required to undergo 4 hours of safety training and pass a written examination.
 Emphasis on safety continues with daily tailgate meetings for all participants.

-We offer a two-tiered approach where 1st year campers (“Apprentices”) are exposed to the basic trades; returning campers (“Journeymen”-up to 4 years) utilize those proficiencies to construct a project.
+We offer a two-tiered approach where 1st year campers (“Apprentices”) are exposed to the basic trades; returning campers (“Journeymen”-up to 4 years) utilize the skills they have gained to construct a project.
 Both groups learn the concepts of team building and team approach in completing their tasks.
 Working together in the spirit of cooperation, campers learn to understand and then demonstrate effective communication in order to achieve the intended result.

 The alliance of industry volunteers constantly focus on explaining how leadership traits enhance one’s own abilities as well as the entire group in accomplishing the job.
 Pairing experienced volunteers with new recruits to reinforce the premise as to why hands-on application becomes a positive step forward.
 Apprentices “learn by doing” rather than subjecting them to training sessions without any practical application.